To understand what false hypos are, you firstly need to understand what a true hypo is.

 When blood sugar levels drop low, your liver will automatically release stored glucose into your system to help push levels back up.

-In diet or metformin controlled diabetics, there is nothing to stop this process from happening and so your levels will rise by themselves.
+In diet or metformin controlled diabetics, there is nothing to stop this process from happening and so your levels will rise by themselves (although you can eat a normal GD friendly snack or meal to assist in raising your levels).

 If the false hypo is treated with something sugary then levels will spike very high and cause a hyper (hyperglycaemia – high blood sugar levels), which is detrimental to the condition and ultimately your baby.